Learn About Service Cloud Voice

 - Boosts agent productivity and shortens call times with fewer clicks and less data entry and wrap-up tasks.

-- Implements a phone channel quickly without code, APIs, or research into which third-party telephony systems to use.
+- Implements a phone channel quickly without code.

 All of these capabilities sound incredible to Sita.
 But she wonders how they work with her service team’s existing console and digital engagement tools.